pytorch/pytorch/docs/caffe2/README.md

 ## Docs Maintenance Setup

-You need to have access to the master branch to generate the docs from source and you need access to the gh-pages branch to publish them.
+You need to have access to the master branch to generate the docs from the source and you need access to the gh-pages branch to publish them.
 Since you often want the files simultaneously and since the folder structures between master and gh-pages differ so greatly, it is advised to clone each branch to different folders.
-Otherwise if you switch back and forth between gh-pages and master within the same local repo, you'll end up seeing folders in branches that shouldn't be there, and it can get really confusing once you start running Doxygen and generating thousands of new files.
+Otherwise, if you switch back and forth between gh-pages and master within the same local repo, you'll end up seeing folders in branches that shouldn't be there, and it can get really confusing once you start running Doxygen and generating thousands of new files.

 ```
 cd ~